Get access to everything we publish when you sign up for Outside+.

 A study published in the journal Psychosomatic Medicine found that people who were in a meditation program showed stronger antibody levels after a flu vaccine than those who did not meditate.
 Other research has found that people who are more optimistic tend to have better immune responses to vaccines than those with a negative mood.
 Starting a meditation or visualization practice could help boost your mood and relax you at the same time.

-If you have some time before you’ll be able to get the COVID-19 vaccine, you might find it helpful to talk with a therapist or other mental health professional.
+In the long term, you might find it helpful to talk with a therapist or other mental health professional.
 “If you are struggling with depression or anxiety, now is the time to seek the help of a mental health care professional,” says Madison.
 She adds that cognitive behavioral intervention and mindfulness can help to bolster the immune response to vaccines.

 More research still needs to be done in refining these recommendations, says Madison.
 Researchers can’t say for certain the “timing or dose” for these interventions.
-Even though they’ve seen a correlation with exercise improving immune response, they couldn’t say, for example, that you should go for a run at a certain intensity within a certain time frame prior to getting vaccinated.
-And of course, the research needs to be replicated with the new COVID-19 vaccines.
+More research needs to be done to include the COVID-19 vaccines, specifically.

 In the meantime, get some rest.
 Go for a run.
 Do whatever self-care routine gets you through the day.
-Though we don’t know how far away it is, we do know there is a light at the end of this tunnel.
-The pandemic won’t last forever.
+Do your best to stay safe and healthy.